rookzone/splatter-boy/README.md

 ### Code

-- Expand on collisions and interactions by returning the tile IDs on the background and applying behaviour appropriate for those tiles.
+- Font loading and text display
-- build input system that is scalable.
+- build encapsulated input system
 - **Measure time between any two points** in the code execution would be useful.
 Optimisation will need looking at again.
-- Input system
 - Sound system

 ### Project